The Initial Value Problem for Harmonic maps of Cohomogeneity One manifolds: Preliminaries

 \subsection{Smoothness conditions of cohomogeneity one metrics}

-Suppose that $M$ is a cohomogeneity one manifold with (at least one) singular orbit.
-Assume further that the dense and open set $M_0\subset M$ is endowed with a $G$-invariant metric.
-In \cite{MR1758585} and \cite{MR4400726} it has been investigated under which conditions the extension of this metric to the singular orbit is smooth and smoothness conditions for cohomogeneity one metrics have been provided.
-The description of smoothness conditions given by Verdiani and Ziller in \cite{MR4400726} is often easier to apply in practice, compare \cite{VZ1}.
-However, for our purposes the results of \cite{MR1758585} are sufficient.
-The following presentation closely follows \cite{MR4400726}.
+Let $M$ be a manifold of cohomogeneity one that has (at least one) singular orbit.
+Let us further assume that the set $M_0\subset M$, which is both dense and open in $M$, possesses a $G$-invariant metric.
+The studies in \cite{MR1758585} and \cite{MR4400726} examined the conditions for the extension of this metric to the singular orbit to be smooth, and they provided smoothness criteria for cohomogeneity one metrics.
+One can often apply the smoothness conditions described by Verdiani and Ziller in \cite{MR4400726} more easily in practice than those in \cite{VZ1}.
+The subsequent presentation adheres closely to \cite{MR4400726}.

-While a non-compact cohomogeneity one manifold with a singular orbit is a vector bundle, such a compact cohomogeneity one manifold consists of the union of two vector bundles, see e.g. \cite{MR1155662,MR3362465} and the references therein.
-In this manuscript we will study the local structure of a cohomogeneity one manifold near a singular orbit.
-We can thus restrict ourselves to one vector bundle.
+A non-compact cohomogeneity one manifold with a singular orbit is a vector bundle, whereas a compact cohomogeneity one manifold is the union of two vector bundles, as discussed in \cite{MR1155662,MR3362465} and their references.
+This manuscript will focus on the local structure of a cohomogeneity one manifold close to a singular orbit.
+Thus, we can limit ourselves to a single vector bundle.